Kelly Rowland: Awards and achievements

 and appeared on the game Karaoke Revolution Presents: American Idol.
-Beyoncé, during the promotion of Rowland's second album Ms. Kelly, declared herself to be proud of Rowland's international successes.
 Rowland's second worldwide hit "When Love Takes Over" (with French DJ David Guetta) received ten international nominations and won two awards.
 The single's Electro Extended Mix won a Grammy Awards in "Best Non-Classical, Remixed Recording" category.
-Other Rowland songs that have been nominated or awarded are "Commander" and "Motivation".Entertainment Weekly named "Commander" the number-one summer jam of 2010 and it was named by Fitness Magazine as one of "The Top 100 Workout Songs of 2010".
-About "Motivation" and the frequent comparison with Beyoncé, American rapper 50 Cent named Rowland as "The Most Underrated Female" declaring "There wasn't no dance moves Beyoncé was doin' that Kelly wasn't doin'."
-Former Destiny's Child member LeToya Luckett speaking about Kelly Rowland and her seven-week non-consecutive R&B number one "Motivation" declared "[Kelly] is still my motivation..You know she is one of the most talented girls on the torch of this earth."
+Other Rowland songs that have been nominated or awarded are "Commander" and "Motivation".

+Entertainment Weekly named "Commander" the number-one summer jam of 2010 and it was named by Fitness Magazine as one of "The Top 100 Workout Songs of 2010".

 Rowland was awarded Ultimate TV Personality at the 2011 Cosmopolitan Ultimate Women of the Year Awards, and TV Personality of the Year at the 2012 Glamour Women of the Year Awards.
 In 2012, Rowland was named one of Glamour's Best Dressed Women in entertainment.
 In 2020, Rowland was awarded an NAACP Image Award for her guest performance in the television series American Soul as Gladys Knight.